rduncan506/healthcare-poc/README.md

 ## Overall architecture
 This POC divides a typical flow into 3 individually deployable microservices:

-* `hl7-ingress` - an MLLP/HL7 collector of events
+* [hl7-ingress](hl7-ingress) - an MLLP/HL7 collector of events
-* `hl7-transform-1` - able to transform HL7 payloads from one message to another
+* [hl7-transform-1](hl7-transform-1) - able to transform HL7 payloads from one message to another
-* `hl7-consumer-1` - able to marshal HL7 payloads and send to downstream systems, EHR, etc
+* [hl7-consumer-1](hl7-consumer-1) - able to marshal HL7 payloads and send to downstream systems, EHR, etc

-We also leverage ActiveMQ to provide resilient/guaranteed messaging in a Staged Event Driven Architecture pattern.
+We also leverage [ActiveMQ](http://activemq.apache.org) to provide resilient/guaranteed messaging in a Staged Event Driven Architecture pattern.

-With these building blocks, we can build a powerful physical deployment that has proven to withstad faults, invalid formats, network connectivity issues, failover, and perform well above expected performance (or legacy performance) metrics.
+With these building blocks, we can build a powerful physical deployment that has proven to withstand faults, invalid formats, network connectivity issues, failover, and perform well above expected performance (or legacy performance) metrics.

 ## JBoss Fuse
 For this POC, we will build out the following architecture locally (on our laptops) but do so using process-isolation constructs to illustrate a physical deployment.
 Physical deployments can very based on resources you have (VMs, CPU//mem, etc).
 For illustration purposes, this is the architecture we will start with for this POC: